-The Columbia Police Department’s Beyond the Badge Program is a new initiative by Deputy Chief Melron Kelly to help acclimate newly sworn officers to our community and the various resources available.
+The Columbia Police Department’s Beyond the Badge Program is an initiative developed by Deputy Chief Melron Kelly to help acclimate newly sworn officers to our community and the various resources available.
 Additionally, the mission becomes a combined effort among law enforcement and community members.
 Through community interactions that service projects produce, the law enforcement focus encourages civic responsibilities that embraces a broader perspective and deeper knowledge of those that live, work and visit the City of Columbia.
 All of these efforts bridge the gap between officers and the communities served.

 Case studies have revealed that dedicating a week of public service at schools prone to be at risk, delivering meals to the elderly and reaching out to the homeless resulted in a decrease of 40% in violent crimes and strengthened relationships between police and residents.